-Rainfall collection area (m2 ) 3000
+Rainfall collection area (m2) 3000

-Run-off co-efficient Pitched roof with profiled metal sheeting 0.9
+Run-off co-efficient 0.9

 Storage capacity (kL) 200

 Rainwater tank reliability %

 - The project team are required to undertake separate calculations that cover all projects served by the central rainwater system.
 These calculations are used to calculate the overall demand for rainwater based on the demand from all projects and ancillary services (such as landscaping) being served, given the collection area and storage tank capacity. - Under part 9 of the Calculator 'Reclaimed Water water demands not assessed in the credit', include the monthly rainwater demand (kL) from the other projects that will utilise the central rainwater tank.